dlawrences/dlawrences/README.md

 ### This is me
 My name is Laurentiu Diaconu and I am based in Bucharest, Romania.
 I am passionate about Machine Learning, Data, Sports and Finance.

-I like :hammer: stuff and then :wrench: it.
+I like :hammer: stuff and then :wrench: everything.
 I am happy to help anyone who has a question around anything I have worked with or related, so feel free to reach out!

 Reach out to me:
 - [Mail](laurentiu.diaconu@innaite.tech)